PERF™ Shields Research Grant

-The Pediatric Epilepsy Research Foundation (PERF) Shields Research Grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
-The selected investigator will receive a $100,000 grant of $50,000 per year for two years.
+Pediatric Epilepsy Research Foundation® (PERF™) Shields Research Grant supports translational or clinical research by a child neurologist or developmental pediatrician early in his/her academic career.
+The selected investigator will receive a $150,000 grant of $75,000 per year for two years.
+The Shields Grant is supported by the Pediatric Epilepsy Research Foundation® (PERF™).

-- The applicant completed training in child neurology or neurodevelopmental disabilities in an ACGME-approved program no more than seven years prior to application.
+- The applicant completed training in child neurology or neurodevelopment disabilities in an ACGME-approved program no more than eight years prior to application.

-- The PERF Shields Research Grant must have a clinical research/patient care component.
+- The PERF™ Shields Grant must have a clinical research/patient care component.
+Research does not need to focus on epilepsy.

 - The applicant is a Junior or Active member of the Child Neurology Society.